 Australian sport streaming service Sports Flick has built itself as an alternative to the mainstream, with coverage of a range of sports and leagues that don’t get a lot of coverage elsewhere, with a focus on cricket, football and fights.
 When it comes to boxing, there’s not any regular coverage on Sports Flick – their focus is much more on XFC and other MMA events.
 But they also do pay-per-view boxing events when they have the rights to them.

 And as far as pay-per-view goes, Sports Flick’s prices are more reasonable than most.
 A general Sports Flick subscription is $14.99 per month.

 When it comes to which devices you can stream boxing bouts on, both Kayo and DAZN come with extensive support for popular streaming devices, and though there are some differences, all support iOS and Android phones and tablets and will let you cast to a Chromecast device from them.

 DAZN, having been in operation overseas for twice as long as Kayo has here, arrives in Australia with a set of apps for almost everything – with the exception of Telstra TV.

 Kayo, on the other hand, has a Telstra TV app that even lets you subscribe via your Telstra account, as well as apps for most major streaming devices.

-The difference between the two comes with support for smart TVs – DAZN supports both Samsung and LG, while Kayo only supports recent Samsung TVs (Sony TVs are supported by both via each service’s Android TV apps).
+The difference between the two comes with support for smart TVs – DAZN supports both Samsung and LG, while Kayo only supports recent Samsung and Hisense TVs (Sony TVs are supported by both via each service’s Android TV apps).
 DAZN also has more extensive game console app support.